aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 Performance considerations
 ==========================

-While implementing the register unit and the memory components, I had to choose between two structures for the memory cells: they could be defined as a *signal of vectors*, or as a *vector of signals*.
+While writing the register unit and the memory components, I had to choose between two structures for the memory cells: they could be defined as a *signal of vectors*, or as a *vector of signals*.